 Asparagus Puff Pastry Tart - Quick and easy using ready-made puff pastry.
 Just top with a parmesan and lemon cream and add halved fresh asparagus spears which roast directly in the oven.

-Asparagus Clafoutis with Parmesan Sauce - Sounds unusual as a baked savoury custard?
-Try it with this silky, creamy sauce for a light lunch or starter/appetizer.
-It's my unique recipe.
+Make a savoury clafoutis!
+Asparagus Clafoutis with Parmesan Sauce perhaps sounds unusual as a baked savoury custard.
+But try it with this silky, creamy sauce for a light lunch or starter/appetizer.
+It's a deliciously different way of serving it.

 Creamy Lemon Spaghetti with Asparagus - toss roasted asparagus spears into this lemony sauce.
 It tastes of Spring.